debakarr/BakaDigest/_posts/2019-13-05-coding-interview-warmup-1.md

 **Explanation**

-In python if you multiply any string to integer you will get the same string repeated the same number of the you multiplied it.
+In python, if you multiply any string to an integer you will get the same string repeated the same number of you multiplied it.
 ```python
 >>>'Fizz' * 3
 'FizzFizzFizz'